-- The Show upstreams list button toggles a summary of upstreams with the number of problematic upstreams and servers. - The Failed only switch toggles the output mode focused on problematic upstreams. - The edit button (Angie PRO only) toggles the upstream editing interface. - The drop-down list on the right side of each upstream table allows you to filter its servers by state (Up, Failed, Checking, Down).
+- ullet The Show upstreams list button toggles a brief list of upstreams with the number of problematic upstreams and peers. - The Failed only switch toggles the display mode for problematic upstreams statistics. - The edit button toggles the upstream editing interface. - The dropdown list on the right side of each upstream table allows you to filter servers in a specific state (Up, Failed, Checking, Down, Busy).